timemir/blaze-e-commerce/README.md

 Just started working on it, so there's a lot of room for optimization. ;)

+-   Make the Admin Sidebar into a component that uses the current route to determine which link is active and gets a different color.

 ## Dev Status:

 -   [ ] Navigation - 80%